With election looming, U.S. faces record surge of coronavirus cases

 A CNN investigation found that 14 out of 17 counties surveyed showed an increased rate of new COVID-19 cases one month after hosting Trump rallies.

-The report, which presented the health data without drawing a causal link, studied counties in 13 states including election battlegrounds of Minnesota, Wisconsin, Pennsylvania and Florida.

-Reporting by Lisa Shumaker, David Morgan, Aleksandra Michalska, Doina Chiacu; Writing by Daniel Trotta and Peter Szekely; Editing by Frances Kerry, Howard Goller and Cynthia Osterman
+Reporting by Lisa Shumaker, David Morgan, Aleksandra Michalska, Doina Chiacu, Anurag Maan; Writing by Daniel Trotta and Peter Szekely; Editing by Frances Kerry, Howard Goller, Cynthia Osterman and Jane Wardell

 Our Standards: The Thomson Reuters Trust Principles.